 As a website owner, you’ll surely be concerned about your site’s security.
 We are living in a time when hack attacks have become a common thing in the webspace, and one malicious attack can completely damage your site and cause data loss.

-Website encryption is no longer only reserved for eCommerce or an Enterprise site but every site.
+Just like securing your domain name, website encryption is also important and no longer only reserved for eCommerce or an Enterprise site but every site.
 As a result, you need to have an SSL certificate installed on your website.
 Make use of BigRock Coupon to purchase an SSL certificate now.

 SSL certificates serve as a great defender for web security and help you boost your search engine ranking.
 There are two main types of SSL certificates you can choose from; Free SSL certificate and Paid SSL certificate.